| Package import | "zappem.net/pub/io/pico2ice" |

 This list of bit values over time tracks the clock starting up, the logic reset and eventually the Blue LED starting to toggle on and off.

-support for the pico2-ice board.
-To remedy this, you can install a
+board.
+To remedy this, you can install a fresh compile of the tinygo

-On Fedora install some packages (the first expands to most of the needed dependencies):
+On Fedora, install some packages (the first expands to most of the needed dependencies):

 $ sudo dnf install tinygo clang-devel